 I’ve always been passionate about sports.
 Multiple sports: basketball, baseball, tennis, and squash to name a few.
 I enjoy team sports, and I learned a lot from working in a team environment.
 I was not the most talented athlete, so I worked very hard to get the best out of my abilities.
 My experience with team sports has helped me a great deal in building the team we have here at D&Y. I also have a pretty serious baseball card collection that I make people suffer through when they come to the house.

-(1) click for more detail including disclosures relating to Barron’s Top 100 Independent Financial Advisors for 2018
+(1) click for more detail including disclosures relating to Barron’s 2019 Top 100 Independent Wealth Advisors

 We would love to hear from you.
 Click here to contact us.